Zaneham/Conway/README.md

 Conway is a binary translator that dynamically converts RISC-V (RV64I) instructions to native x86-64 machine code.
 The translator operates at runtime, decoding RISC-V instructions and emitting equivalent x86-64 sequences.

+Please look at **ROADMAP.MD** for more information on future plans!

 ## Architecture

 ```